tfoote/design/about.md

 ###**Organizing and Searching Through Material on this Site**

 All elements (courses, units, lessons, tutorials, and challenges) will be indexed and will reference the material they belong with.
 In addition, units and the elements they contain can also be cross-referenced if material is applicable to more than one course and/or unit.
-But we’ll talk about indexing and referencing later on.
+For more detail about indexing and referencing, see course on "How to Contribute."

 In this manner, contributors to the site can decide which category/categories to place their material in.
 The courses will be composed of units, which in turn contain lessons, tutorials, and challenges.
 Each element (courses, units, lessons, tutorials, and challenges) will have a header containing a reference ID and meta-data that both gives users a sense of the content and acts as a means of searching for course material in the repository.
-Units and the content in the units can be cross-referenced between units as well as courses so that course material can be recycled if appropriate.
+Units and the content in the units can be cross-referenced between courses as well as units so that course material can be recycled if appropriate.